JulianoAmerico/course-api-springboot/README.md

-# Repository of test Spring Boot
+# Repository of Spring Boot's test
-The examples is following the course Spring Boot of Java Brains in Youtube.
+The examples are following the course Spring Boot of Java Brains in Youtube.